-Everyone will receive a temperature check and be encouraged to use hand sanitizer upon entering the building.
+Everyone will be encouraged to use hand sanitizer upon entering the building.
 Please keep six feet apart at all times.

 Everyone ages 5 and up must wear a face covering into the building and in the common areas, unless one of the exceptions below applies.
 (Students may remove face coverings when actively participating in class activities) **See update above from 11-30-20